Norway launches EITI Report and online portal with extractives data.

-As one of several owners, the government covers its share of investments and costs, and receives a corresponding share of the income from production licenses.
+As one of several owners, the government covers its share of investments and costs and receives a corresponding share of the income from production licenses.
 The share of SDFI’s oil is marketed by Statoil, a petroleum company where the state holds a majority of the shares, and the payments of the oil sale are transferred to the Central Bank.
 These transactions are reconciled in the EITI Report.
-See illustration of the flows from the EITI Report below.
+See the illustration of the flows from the EITI Report below.

 A further explanation and comparison with other countries can be found in the recent EITI brief “The EITI, NOCs and the first trade”.